REPL

 By default the REPL shows the information about an incoming variable.

-The example bellow shows what happens when typing only Hello in the prompt
+The example bellow shows what happens when typing only Hello

 And the difference between adding and printing the addition: